khoa-nguyen-gft/myBrain/O100_cloud_aws/storage/README.md

 ## Block Store
-### What is difference between EBS Instance Store?
+### What is difference between Instance Store and Amazon Elastic Block Store (EBS)?
 - **Instance Stores** are physically attached to the EC2 instance and provide high-performance, low-latency local storage.
     + The data stored on an instance store volume is ephemeral, which means that it will be lost if the instance is stopped or terminated.

 - **Amazon Elastic Block Store (EBS)** volumes provide durable block-level storage that can persist independently of the EC2 instance
     + EBS volumes can be detached from one EC2 instance and attached to another, allowing for data mobility and disaster recovery.
     + EBS volumes are ideal for storing persistent data that needs to survive an instance failure or be shared across multiple instances.
+    + EBS is not going to provide as much I/O performance as an instance store volume so is not the best choice for this use case.

 ![Alt text](./images/1.png.webp)